experientials/ziloo-firmware/device/imx8/README.md

 # i.MX8 Plus firmware

-The github actions will build the firmware based on pushes to `hw/imx8`.
+The github actions will build the full firmware based on pushes to `main`.
+The branch `hw/imx8` is meant for speculative changes and more temporary builds.

 * The `.github/workflows/imx8-firmware.yml` action
 * Attempt to build the iMX firmware.
 If successful artifacts will be uploaded.